dxdxdt/proone/doc/fmts.md

 * mask: the mask key - the 256-elements-long array of 8-bit unsigned integers
 * salt: the 8-bit unsigned integer salt value

-As evident from the algorithm shown above, the salt value simply acts as a offset to the start of the mask key for the entry.
+The salt value simply acts as a offset to the start of the mask key for the entry.
 In order to unmask an entry, the *data_size* field must be unmasked first to determine the length of the data.
-Once the length of the data is unmasked, the data part of the masked entry data can be unmasked using the same algorithm again.
+Once the length of the data is unmasked, the data part of the masked entry data can be unmasked using the same algorithm.
 When the unmasked data entry is referenced and no longer needed, the entirety of the data must be masked back to the original form so that the data entries are kept obsecure in memory.
 This should be done immediately by calling `prne_dvault_reset()`.

 Note that the total length of entries can be up to **around** 65,535 octets because offsets are represented in 16-bit unsigned integer values.
 Since DVault